 Tea tree oil is a powerhouse.
 It’s what makes my hair shiny and super clean.
 It is antifungal, which means that it prevents lice or dandruff and balances out the “problems” in your hair.
 Funny enough, it also can moisturize your hair because it prevents excess oil buildup on the scalp.
 It also helps your hair grow and become thicker by improving the health of your scalp.
 All you need is a few drops in your shampoo.

 A leave-in conditioner is the perfect product to “top it all off.”
 This helps with frizz and to have less hair breakage when brushing.
 There are quite a few out there, but the important thing is to make sure it has some vitamins and natural ingredients to assist with your hair.
-Some good ingredients include coconut oil or honey.
+Some good ingredients include olive oil or honey.
 It depends on what your skin and hair can take.
-For some, coconut oil is too oily, so you have to research and test which moisturizing ingredient you think works best for you.
+I like using a leave-in that uses mostly natural and moisturizing ingredients.
+This usually includes a set of vitamins and oils.

 Be sure to research more into these different aspects of good hair maintenance, because it can be different for you.
 Everyone’s hair is truly case by case, but I would say this is a good starting point.